 Despite knowing I’m a work in progress, there are still brief moments when all I can see is darkness.
 During this time, I give myself permission to take care of me.
 While I applaud the adoption community for embracing open adoption, sometimes the pressures feel daunting to a birth mom.
 I’ve learned that if visitations with a birth child bring extreme sadness, it’s okay to decline a visit until I’m in a better place.
 It’s okay to take care of my heart.

 To my fellow birth mom that are struggling with feelings of grief and loss: Find things that bring you joy.
 Clothe yourself in friendship.
 Invite a friend to coffee.
 Go out to a movie.
 Journal.
 Join a birth mom support group or befriend a birth mom who is earlier in her adoption journey than you are.
 Find something that brings a sense of purpose and meaning.
 Don’t compromise on your worth.
-When grief lingers this holiday season, remember that this too shall pass.
+When birth mother grief and loss lingers this holiday season, remember that this too shall pass.
 Grief is a normal part of the healing process.
 Let go of guilt and shame.
 Believe that you can accomplish great things and have a beautiful future ahead of you.
 You will not be trapped in anguish forever.
 Eventually, you will find yourself free from the mud.

 Adrian Collins writes about the real-life complexities of being both a birth mother and an adoptive mother.
 She has testified before the Colorado Senate committee on behalf of the Colorado Children First Act, been a guest on various podcasts, and featured on Today Show Parents and Today.com.
 Adrian studied journalism at Point Loma Nazarene University in San Diego and is married to her high school sweetheart where they currently reside in Castle Rock, Colorado.
 Adrian completed her first memoir about hope and healing through the journey of adoption.
 Visit AdriancCollins.com, Facebook, or Instagram to learn more about her!